 Shut off your furnace to be safe before opening up your furnace.
 The furnace filter is either inside the furnace itself or inside the return air vent.
 Remove the service panel to view the filter.
 Check the furnace manual if you cannot locate the filter.

 2. Identify the replacement filter type

-Disposable filters usually have flimsy cardboard frame, whereas filters with a plastic frame are typically reusable.
+Disposable filters usually have a flimsy cardboard frame, whereas filters with a plastic frame are typically reusable.
 The frame of the old filter should display the size, which can vary depending on the unit size and model.
-Reference your furnace manual to determine what type, size, and thickness of filter you need for your home’s furnace.
+Reference your furnace manual to determine what type, size, and thickness of the filter you need for your home’s furnace.